nureddinhaji/Tic-Tac-Toe-Python/README.md

 The classic Tic Tac Toe Game (XO Game) is based on Python using GUI Tkinter to make the interface of the game.

+I developed it as a project in [The Front End Diploma at the Almdrasa platform](https://almdrasa.com/front-end-diploma/).

 ## Features
 Our Tic Tac Toe game features a user-friendly interface with attractive colors, created using the tkinter GUI library.
 Before starting the game, you can choose from the following options: